 Family vacations can be tough these days.
 Many kids would rather sit at home and be entertained by their technology than pile into the car and take a trip with their parents and siblings.
 Honestly, who could blame them?
 Vacations take work, and if they involve driving any large distances in a stuffy automobile, then the destination had better be really amazing to make up for it.
-Well, you’re in luck, because here are six fun activities in America’s national parks that your whole family will be able to enjoy.
+Well, you’re in luck, because here are seven fun activities in America’s national parks that your whole family will be able to enjoy.

 Fun Activities in America’s National Parks